ancandi/Night-Mode-Disabler-Whitelist-M/README.md

 * **Install**: Add the script to your preferred manager (Firefox, Userscripts for Safari, or Tampermonkey).
 * **Automatic Detection**: The script identifies your current domain; if it matches the internal whitelist, all forced filters are instantly purged.
 * **Default Whitelist**: Pre-configured for **`google.com`** and **`youtube.com`**.
 These sites have native dark modes that work better than browser-forced filters.
+>Note: You may have to edit a domain to have a /*, such as `google.com/*` for sites to be recognized by mobile browsers.
+>
 <br>

 ## 🚀 Key Features